ekomsSavior/Jam_fi/README.md

 - Fake Login Phishing with Auto-Logging 📄
 - and more...

-Whether you're a beginner or advanced user, JamFi gives you a hands-on way to experiment and learn in a lab setting.
+Whether you're a beginner or advanced user, Jam_Fi gives you a hands-on way to experiment and learn in a lab setting.

 ---